Eligibility & Determination Unit

-Mental Retardation is a developmental disability that is expected to be lifelong and to require ongoing services.
-The DMR rule defines Mental Retardation as “Significantly sub average general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period (birth to 18 years of age)”.
+IDD is a developmental disability that is expected to be lifelong and to require ongoing services.
+The DMR rule defines IDD as “Significantly sub average general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period (birth to 18 years of age)”.

 WHAT IS PERVASIVE DEVELOPMENTAL DISORDER?

 Pervasive Developmental Disorders are a class of developmental disorders that are also expected to be lifelong and to require ongoing services similar to those needed by persons with an intellectual disability.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) states that:

 “Pervasive Developmental Disorders are characterized by severe and pervasive impairment in several areas of development: reciprocal social interaction skills, communication skills, or the presence of stereotyped behavior, interests, and activities.”

 Autistic Disorder is probably the most familiar of the Pervasive Developmental Disorders.
 Mental Retardation and other developmental disorders are frequently seen together in the same consumer.
 For example, the DSM IV-R states that 75% of children with Autistic Disorder function intellectually in the range of developmental disabilities.